-With all of the different SAT prep courses available, each promising to raise your student's score, it's important to know which makes the most sense for your child.
-Here are 10 things to keep in mind when picking an SAT prep course.
+With all of the different SAT prep courses available, each promising to raise your student’s score, it’s important to know which makes the most sense for your child.
+Here are 10 things to keep in mind when picking an SAT tutor or course.

 1. Know the Difference Between an SAT Course and an SAT Tutor

 The SAT covers a wide range of subjects and every student is going to have areas where they’re weaker.
 Whether it’s trigonometry, algebra, or critical thinking, you want to make sure your student is spending most of their time tackling the areas they need help with rather than the ones they already have down.